floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_access.md

 {% include toc.md %}

 This module adds the capability of managing users, roles, roles mapping and action groups via a REST Api.
-It is required if you plan to use the Kibana config GUI.
+It is required if you plan to use the Dashboards/Kibana config GUI.

 ## Access control